25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: ~44.0 miles / 70.8 km

-The Mineral King Loop Trail is the best of the best in the Sequoia National Park backcountry.
-It’s an adventure not known by many who are interested in venturing out into the Sequoia-Kings Canyon Wilderness Area, and it is for these reasons that the Mineral King Loop Trail is arguably one of the most relaxing multi-day trips one can take in the Sierra high country!
+The Mineral King Loop Trail is the best of the best in the Sequoia National Park backcountry, and it’s an adventure not known by many who are interested in venturing into the Sequoia–Kings Canyon Wilderness, which is exactly what makes the Mineral King Loop Trail one of the most relaxing multi-day trips one can take in the High Sierras!

-That being said, there is a lot to consider when planning the Mineral King Loop Trail, such as routes, permits, and trailheads, which is not the case for the Rae Lakes Loop on the Kings Canyon side.
+That said, there is a lot to consider when planning the Mineral King Loop Trail, including routes, permits, trailheads, and more—something that is not the case for the popular Rae Lakes Loop Trail in Kings Canyon National Park.

-Therefore, I highly recommend reading the first few sections of my separate article if the Mineral King Loop Trail is an adventure you might be interested in planning.
+This is why I highly recommend reading the first few sections of my separate article, as planning is a big part of making the Mineral King Loop Trail a reality!

 Read My Separate Post: Mineral King Loop Trail